 Makai means “towards the ocean,” as you certainly will be facing at this great condo!
 Wake up with the ocean breeze every morning in a Kona Makai vacation rental, and enjoy your coffee while gazing out at the beautiful blue expanse.
 Enjoy dining on your lanai, which overlooks the pool, ocean, and lovely landscaped grounds.

 This part of the island is famous for so many reasons.
 Pretend you’re an athlete in the elite Ironman Triathlon as you go for your morning run.
 Feel like royalty of old as you enjoy the same special coastline as did King Kamehameha.
 Charter a deep-sea fishing boat, and get some practice in for the Hawaiian International Billfish Tournament!
-Or just experience good, old-fashioned vacation enjoyment as you stroll through shops, farmers’ markets, and oceanfront restaurants.
+Or just experience good, old-fashioned vacation enjoyment as you stroll through shops, farmers’ markets, and oceanfront restaurants near our Kona Makai rentals.
 Don’t forget that sunset cocktail in a seaside bar!

 Kona Coast Adventures

 While Kona is a convenient location for both fun and necessities (Costco, anyone?), it’s also a great central spot for heading to adventures up and down the coast.
 To the north, you’ll find beautiful South Kohala beaches, with some of the finest winter whale watching in the world.
 At the end of the highway, gaze in awe at the amazing view from Pololū lookout, and browse the art galleries of the tiny towns of Hāwī and Kapaʻau.
 Stop at Puʻukoholā Heiau, the huge rock temple commissioned by Kamehameha as he embarked on his conquest of the Hawaiian islands.